 PREPARING

 So you made up your mind and decided on a destination?
 Great!
 Do you have your passport ready?
-Which papers do you need to go to your destination – only your passport (which has to be still valid for another six months and there have to be enough empty pages for all those pretty stamps that you might get) or other documents, too?
+Which papers do you need to go to your destination – only your passport, which, by the way, has to be still valid for another six months and there have to be enough empty pages for all those pretty stamps that you might get?
+Or will you need additional documents?

 And here, in addition to the above info, is a calculator especially for the Schengen territories.
-It helps all visitors from countries where the 90 respectively 180 days rule applies:
+It helps all visitors from countries where the 90 respectively or 180-day rule applies:

-Besides getting your documents in order, vaccination is not only a prudent precaution, but you have to have proof of certain shots (very often against yellow fever) to be able to enter the country.
+Besides getting your documents in order, vaccination is not only a prudent precaution, but you have to have proof of certain shots, very often against yellow fever, to be able to enter certain countries.

 Here is a complete list of which shots are advisable and which are mandatory: